withastro/roadmap/proposals/0053-responsive-images.md

 There are new props added to the image component which expose this crop support.

-- `object-fit`: uses the `fit` property in the image transform to crop the image, and sets the `object-fit` CSS property.
+- `fit`: uses the `fit` property in the image transform to crop the image, and sets the `object-fit` CSS property.
 Requires both `width` and `height` to be set.
 For responsive images this defaults to `cover`, which is also the CSS value that is used if the value is not one that is supported by CSS.
 While this may be different from the one used by the image service, the image service should be returning an image that matches the size, so this will not be used in those cases.
 Existing images which are not cropped will have this set to `fill`, which matches the current behavior.
-- `object-position`: if `object-fit` is `cover` or a custom value, this specifies the focal point for the crop.
+- `position`: if `fit` is `cover` or a custom value, this specifies the focal point for the crop.
 Allowed values are the CSS values plus any custom values supported by the image service.

 # Testing Strategy